Skip to main content

 According to the FDA Select Committee on Generally Recognized as Safe (GRAS) food substances, citrate salts, including sodium citrate, are generally regarded as safe when used in normal quantities.[2]

-List of medications using Trisodium Citrate Dihydrate
+Some examples of medications containing Trisodium Citrate Dihydrate

 References